History of mechanical engineering

-Dawn of civilization to early middle ages
+Dawn of civilization to early Antiquity

 Engineering arose in early civilization as a general discipline for the creation of large scale structures such as irrigation, architecture, and military projects.
 Advances in food production through irrigation allowed a portion of the population to become specialists in Ancient Babylon.

 All six of the classic simple machines were known in the ancient Near East.
 The wedge and the inclined plane (ramp) were known since prehistoric times.
 The wheel, along with the wheel and axle mechanism, was invented in Mesopotamia (modern Iraq) during the 5th millennium BC.
 The lever mechanism first appeared around 5,000 years ago in the Near East, where it was used in a simple balance scale, and to move large objects in ancient Egyptian technology.
 The lever was also used in the shadoof water-lifting device, the first crane machine, which appeared in Mesopotamia circa 3000 BC, and then in ancient Egyptian technology circa 2000 BC.
 The earliest evidence of pulleys date back to Mesopotamia in the early 2nd millennium BC, and ancient Egypt during the Twelfth Dynasty (1991-1802 BC).
 The screw, the last of the simple machines to be invented, first appeared in Mesopotamia during the Neo-Assyrian period (911-609) BC.
 The Egyptian pyramids were built using three of the six simple machines, the inclined plane, the wedge, and the lever, to create structures like the Great Pyramid of Giza.

 The Assyrians were notable in their use of metallurgy and incorporation of iron weapons.
 Many of their advancements were in military equipment.
 They were not the first to develop them, but did make advancements on the wheel and the chariot.
 They made use of pivot-able axles on their wagons, allowing easy turning.
 They were also one of the first armies to use the move-able siege tower and battering ram.

 The application of mechanical engineering can be seen in the archives of various ancient societies.
 The pulley appeared in Mesopotamia in 1,500 BC, improving water transportation.
 German Archaeologist Robert Koldewey found that the Hanging Gardens likely used a mechanical pump powered by these pulleys to transport water to the roof gardens.
 The Mesopotamians would advance even further by replacing "the substitution of continuous for intermittent motion, and the rotary for back-and-forth motion" by 1,200 BC.